thelastpickle/cassandra-reaper/README.md

 Therefore, another Cassandra cluster with proper JMX settings will need to be created in order for Reaper to monitor a cluster.

+If you wish to use an existing Cassandra cluster on a seperate machine, instead of the provided containerized Cassandra, simply:

+* Update `./docker-compose.yml`'s `reaper` and `reaper-setup` services to use a `command`s that match an existing Cassandra node's IP address.
+* Run: `docker-compose run reaper-setup`.
+* Run: `docker-compose up reaper`.

 To shut everything down, run:

     docker-compose down